connexcs/docs/docs/customer/cli.md

 This can be used in combination with number lists as well.

 ### Filter CLI by DID
-If your customers do origination as well as termination, they already have a list of DID's.
-You can choose _Filter_ for "Use DID" and this will automatically read from the list of DID's.
-Note you can still add additional CLI's along with the DID list.
+If your customers do origination as well as termination, they already have a list of DIDs.
+Select _Filter_ from "Use DID" to automatically read from the list of DIDs.
+Note you can still add additional CLIs along with the DID list.

 | CLI | Pre-Asserted-ID | Rewrite CLI | Rewrite P-Asserted-ID | Forced | Use DID |
 |-----|-----------------|-------------|-----------------------|--------|---------|
 |     |                 |             |                       | No     | Filter  |

 ### Filter PAID by Number or Pattern

-The same is true for Pre-Asserted-Identity as it is with CLI, you can filter by PAID, for example
+The same is true for Pre-Asserted-Identity as it is with CLI, you can filter by PAID, as in this example.

 | CLI | Pre-Asserted-ID           | Rewrite CLI | Rewrite P-Asserted-ID | Forced | Use DID  |
 |-----|---------------------------|-------------|-----------------------|--------|----------|